Skip to content

 Solver Options

-• Sequential (Float solver only).
-Perform Booleans one mesh island at a time.
-This can often give better results but can be slower.
+• Sequential (Float solver only): Perform Booleans one mesh island at a time.
+This often gives better results but can be slower.